DgvDilshan/E-Commerce-using-Java/README.md

 •	clone the  web project and discussed with group members and divided the page , i'am selected the signup page and signin page

 2024-04-17
-•	Create the sginup.jsp page and create the signup page in using the css and js and create the signup.css style sheet and sum  styles are adding
+•	Create the sginup.jsp page and create the signup page in using the css and js and create the signup.css style sheet and sum  styles are adding <br>

-2024-04-18
+2024-04-18 <br>
 •	Create the Siginup.jsp page and create the signup page in using the css and js add in the parts in page

 2024-04-20